Egypt races to dislodge giant vessel blocking Suez Canal

 The delay could also result in hefty insurance claims by companies, according to Marcus Baker, Global Head of Marine & Cargo at the insurance broker Marsh, with a ship like the Ever Given usually covered at between $100 – $200 million.

-As of Friday morning, the vessel remained grounded, Leth Agencies added.
+But as of Friday morning, the vessel remained grounded, Leth Agencies added, as Egyptian authorities prohibited media access to the site.
 It remains unclear when the route would reopen.

+“We certainly hope that the canal will be open, and the accident can be handled properly as soon as possible,” said a spokeswoman for China’s foreign ministry, Hua Chunying.

-An Egyptian official at the Suez Canal Authority described the work as complex and said those trying to dislodge the vessel wanted to avoid complications that could extend the canal closure.
+An Egyptian official at the Suez Canal Authority said those trying to dislodge the vessel wanted to avoid complications that could extend the canal closure.
 The official spoke on condition of anonymity as he was not authorized to talk to journalists.
+In a Friday statement, the authority said it welcomed offers of international support to help free the vessel, including one from The United States.
+It did not specify what kind of assistance was offered.

-The Ever Given’s bow was touching the eastern wall, while its stern appeared lodged against the western wall.
+Satellite and photos distributed by the canal’s authority show Ever Given’s bow touching the eastern wall, while its stern appeared lodged against the western wall.

 A team from Boskalis, a Dutch firm specialized in salvaging, started working with the canal authority Thursday.
 The rescue efforts have focused on dredging to remove sand and mud from around the port side of the vessel’s bow.